e-c-k-e-r/vall-e/README.md

 * `llama`: using HF transformer's LLaMa implementation for its attention-based transformer, boasting RoPE and other improvements.
 * `mixtral`: using HF transformer's Mixtral implementation for its attention-based transformer, also utilizing its MoE implementation.
 * `bitnet`: using [this](https://github.com/kyegomez/BitNet/) implementation of BitNet's transformer.
-  - Setting `bitsandbytes.bitnet=True` will make use of BitNet's linear implementation.
+  - Setting `cfg.optimizers.bitnet=True` will make use of BitNet's linear implementation.

 If you're training a true foundational model, consider which backend you want to use the most. `llama` backends can benefit from all the additional tech with it, while exotic ones like `retnet` or `bitnet` can't at the moment, but may leverage experimental gains.